 - Potential for cyclic vomiting syndrome in high doses

-It is important to consult your doctor about marijuana for medical purposes such as on-going nausea and vomiting because it may not be effective for your situation or it may interact with other medications you may be taking.
-Nausea and vomiting carries a broad differential diagnosis and may represent a more serious condition, so visiting your healthcare provider is necessary first.
+It is important to consult your doctor about marijuana for medical purposes such as ongoing nausea and vomiting because it may not be effective for your situation or it may interact with other medications you may be taking.
+Nausea and vomiting carry a broad differential diagnosis and may represent a more serious condition, so visiting your healthcare provider are necessary first.
 Seek emergency care for repeated or uncontrolled vomiting.

 Treating Chemotherapy-Related Nausea and Vomiting with Cannabis

 High THC doses of cannabis are recommended for the treatment of cancer-related nausea due to chemotherapy (1).
 Research shows that cannabinoids, including prescription-based ones, are more effective than traditional medications for nausea at reducing vomiting and nausea for patients undergoing cancer chemotherapy.
 If you are receiving emetogenic chemotherapy treatment, a type of chemotherapy that causes larger amounts of vomiting and nausea, cannabis is not more effective than anti-nausea medications for symptom relief (2).